Rud156/ShooterGame/README.md

     - [X]  Ability Secondary - Create an Ice Wall that block incoming damage (Can be Broken)
     - [X]  Ability Tertiary - Become water and move anywhere without taking damage
     - [X]  Ability Ultimate - Water bubble to trap the enemy
+- [X]  Type 3 - Darkness (Fade)
+    - [X]  Ability Primary - Kasumi but not as overpowered
+    - [X]  Ability Secondary - Dark Slash.
+Targets marked with this take more damage from Primary for sometime
+    - [X]  Ability Tertiary - Shadow Movement.
+Similar to how Rogue from Sabertooth moved (Andro Dash).
+There is a delay between when gravity starts affecting.
+    - [X]  Ability Ultimate - Inflict Fade Ultimate and Paranoia as a pulse